abhishek9sharma/mlopsdemo/README_small.md

 # recsysdemo

-A mini ML system which can train some prediction models for recommendation on a given user+item click interaction data set and autoamtically deploy models to be served by a simple python web API end point
+A mini ML system which can train some prediction models for recommendation on a given user+item click interaction data set and automatically deploy models to be served by a simple python web API end point

 ### Steps to run the notebooks/code Used.
 Run in root mode on Unix Based System